nancyshaji/Person-and-helmet-counter/README.md

   Weaknesses are:
       1. Takes caps as helmets
-      2. Both the model are not 100 percent accurate.
+      2. Accuracy of both the models

  This has been developed as part of our projects(Helmet detection), module 2.